garytyler/mftd/docs/performance_opportunities.md

 These changes can be pursued independently and should keep the current bridge structure intact while targeting the dominant costs observed in the hot paths.

+## Test-only pythonosc stub
+- The lightweight `pythonosc` stub that lives in the test fixture only affects the unit-test environment.
+It replaces network and encoding work with simple in-memory queues so that tests can run without the third-party dependency, but production code continues to import the real library.
+As a result, this change does not alter the bridge's runtime performance profile; it just shortens and simplifies the test setup.【F:tests/conftest.py†L1-L106】